imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/unit-test.md

 ## Test Coverage

-Test coverage measures how much of your code is covered by tests.
-In Python, you can use tools like `coverage.py` to measure and report on test coverage.
+Test coverage measures how much of our code is covered by tests.
+In Python, we can use tools like `coverage.py` to measure and report on test coverage.

 To use `coverage.py`, install it via `pip`: